How Much Do Window Cleaners Charge?

 • Cleaning interior windows.

-Sole traders or smaller window cleaning companies may not have the equipment to access high windows such as skylights, or they may lack the equipment to effectively clean the roof of a conservatory.
+Sole traders or smaller window cleaning companies may not have the specialised equipment to access high windows such as those in a large block of flats.
+They may also lack the specific tools needed to effectively clean a conservatory roof or solar panels.

 Being clear about the scope of the job will help you find the right company for your needs, and help you to get an accurate window cleaning quote.